Intuity/forastero/docs/scoreboard.md

 To support this, the scoreboard offers matching windows - allowing a captured transaction to match against any of the first `N` entries of the reference queue.
-This can be configured using the `scoreboard_match_window` argument when registering a monitor.
+This can be configured using the `sb_match_window` argument when registering a monitor.

 In the example shown below the matching window is set to a value of 4, this means that each captured transaction can be matched against entries `0`, `1`,